szymondziedziel/BashTomato/README.md

 `description`:  XML-string-like element, which action will be performed at

 ### Function: uio2_get_children()
-`description`:  filter childrens like XML-strings of given node from wholre XML-source
+`description`:  filter childrens like XML-strings of given node from whole XML-source
 #### Params: